cybroslabs/ouro-api-shared/gen/markdown/service-bulks-apiservice.md

 ## ListBulkJobs

-Retrieves the list of jobs.
-The list of jobs is paginated.
-The page size is defined in the request.
-The page number is 0-based.
+Retrieves a pagianted list of jobs based on the specified criteria.
+The page size and page number (zero-based) are defined in the request.
- The listing can be used for both proxy bulks and regular bulks.
+ The listing can be used for jobs from both proxy and regular bulks.

 ```proto
 ListBulkJobs(io.clbs.openhes.models.acquisition.ListBulkJobsRequest) returns (io.clbs.openhes.models.acquisition.ListOfBulkJob)